niel-lambrechts/nfit/README.md

 The nFit Suite currently consists of three main components:

 1.  **`nfit` (Perl):**
-    * The core analysis engine.
+    * The core analysis engine that processes data from a staged NMON data-file directory or legacy CSV exports.
     * Parses NMON `PhysC` data (exported to CSV).
+    * Features a multi-level caching system for near-instant re-analysis.
     * Calculates rolling average CPU utilisation and specified percentiles of these averages.
+    * Automatically detects historical changes in VM configuration (CPU, SMT) using **Configuration State Windowing**.
     * Can identify absolute peak CPU consumption.
-    * Offers extensive filtering options: by date range, time-of-day (including "online" and "batch" presets), specific VMs, and exclusion of weekends.
+    * Offers extensive filtering options for time-of-day (including "online" and "batch" presets), weekends and statistical thresholds.
     * Includes an advanced filter (`--filter-above-perc`) to focus percentile calculations on periods of higher sustained load.
     * Provides options for rounding results to align with hardware entitlement increments.
     * Outputs results per VM to STDOUT, status/errors to STDERR.

 2.  **`nfit-profile` (Perl):**
-    * A wrapper script that automates multiple runs of `nfit`.
+    * An orchestration tool that automates multiple runs of `nfit`.
     * Reads a set of predefined "profiles" from an INI configuration file (`nfit.profiles.cfg`).
 Each profile defines a specific combination of `nfit` flags (percentile, window, time filters, etc.).
     * Runs `nfit` for each defined profile.
     * Always runs `nfit` with the `-k` flag to capture absolute peak usage.
+    * Performs Run-Queue analysis to assess for CPU pressure and identifies constrained "Hot Thread" workloads.
     * Optionally merges static VM configuration data (e.g., serial number, system type, current entitlement, max CPU) from another CSV file (`config-all.csv` by default).
     * Generates heuristic "Hint", "Pattern", and "Pressure" columns based on the collected metrics and VM configuration to provide quick insights.
-    * Aggregates all results into a single, comprehensive CSV output to STDOUT, suitable for import into spreadsheets for further analysis and decision-making.
+    * Aggregates all results into a single, comprehensive CSV output with heuristic "Hint" and "Pattern" columns to guide planners.

 3.  **`nfit-plot` (Python):**
     * A visualisation tool to generate capacity charts.